abbaswasim/vusym/README.md

-# watchcat
+# CMake Template
-Simplest filesystem watch dog (or shall I say watch cat)
+Simplest cmake C++ project template that can get you started faster